IBM/packer-plugin-ibmcloud/README.md

 IBM Packer Plugin adds on two **Packer Builders**: one for *Classic Infrastructure* and one for *VPC Infrastructure*.
 A **Packer Builder** is a Packer component responsible for creating a machine image.
 A Builder reads in a **Packer Template**, a configuration file that defines the image you want to build and how to build it.
 From this configuration file the Builder takes a source OS image (Linux or Windows) and provisions a VSI.
 Then, the **Builder** installs software for your specific use-case and generates an Image out of the VSI.
 This generated Image can be reused to launch new VSI Instances within IBM Cloud.

 ### Builders
-- [classic](builders/classic) - The `classic` builder support the creation of Image template(.VHD) with pre-configured OS and installed softwares on IBM Cloud - Classic Infrastructure. **- Not yet available for Packer 1.7.
-Clone `classic` branch instead.**
+- [classic](builders/classic) - The `classic` builder support the creation of custom Images(.VHD) on IBM Cloud - Classic Infrastructure.
 - [vpc](builders/vpc) - The `vpc` builder support the creation of custom Images on IBM Cloud - VPC Infrastructure.

 ## Installation